-The Problem with Plastic and Ceramic Waste in the Plant Industry
+The Problem with Plastic and Ceramic Planters

 Plastic waste in plant industry

 Plastic pots remain popular for their affordability, lightweight nature, and durability, but they come with serious environmental drawbacks.
 Most are made from petroleum-based materials that do not readily biodegrade, taking centuries to break down and contributing heavily to landfill overflow.
-As they degrade, they also release microplastics into the environment, contaminating soil and water and posing a threat to ecosystems and wildlife.
+As they degrade, they also release microplastics into the environment, contaminating soil and water, posing a threat to ecosystems and wildlife.
 While some plastic pots are technically recyclable, many are discarded due to contamination or limited access to proper recycling facilities, meaning the majority still end up in landfills.

 Back to blog